-It has been widely reported that livelihood of the people was enormously affected due to flood hit; people were facing many problems to adjust themselves with the disrupted environmental conditions.
-Usually, in the disastrous condition like this, people use some short-term and long-term strategies to cope or adapt to the situation.
-But, the people, who live on the banks of river Yamuna, explained the flood as the will of God and prayers as the best response.
-The people expressed their faith in God interpreting the high floods as His way of showing His power and testing their beliefs.
+Yamuna, explained the flood as the will of God and prayers as the best response.
+The people expressed their faith in God inferring the high floods as His tactic of displaying His supremacy and analyzing their faith.
 It was thought that God Himself had sent the floods, but he also gave the strength to survive them.
-Thus, this spiritual feeling plays as the best strategy, as it unites the people at the time of disaster and increase cooperation, calmness, peacefulness, positivity and strength among them.
+Thus, this spiritual feeling plays as the best strategy, as it unites the people at the time of disaster and increase co-operation, calmness, peacefulness, positivity and strength among them.
 Generally, disasters generate panic, negativity and anxiety in people, which in turns multitude the harms of hazardous condition, but in this particular place, Pulin Utsav not only minimizes the negativity, anxiety and panic, instead generates and maximizes calmness, unity and spirituality as a driving force to overcome the troublesome situation which is the first and foremost required condition in disaster management.